 - Get Medical Help – It’s better to err on the side of caution.
 Seek medical attention for a dog bite, even if it seems minor.
 It’s always best to let a doctor decide.

-- Get Legal Help – The legal team at the SMA Law Group understands your pain and will help you build a stronger case against the owner of a vicious dog.
+- Get Legal Help – The legal team at SMT Legal understands your pain and will help you build a stronger case against the owner of a vicious dog.

 Dog Bite Laws in Pennsylvania

 Pennsylvania dog bite law for first-time canine offenders is split into two categories: severe and non-severe injuries.
 Severe injury includes any physical harm that causes broken bones or disfiguring lacerations that require cosmetic surgery or sutures.
 If you’ve been severely injured due to a dog bite, you can make a claim against the dog’s owner and seek compensation for medical costs, legal damages, and all other losses.
 You must, however, prove that the dog attacked you without provocation.
 In this instance, it doesn’t matter whether the dog has ever attacked another person.

 If your injuries are non-severe, you can still make a claim against the owner, but you may only collect for medical expenses.
 You don’t need to prove that the dog wasn’t provoked.
 You must only prove that the defendant is the owner in order for them to pay you in full for your medical bills.